 We offer a portfolio of undergraduate, postgraduate and continuing professional development programmes.
 These are delivered either full-time, part-time or via conventional distance and interactive e-learning.

 The RVC's teaching standards are reviewed by the Quality Assurance Agency (most recently in February 2009 - see QAA Institutional Audit).

 In 1999 the College became the first UK veterinary school to be accredited by the American Veterinary Medical Association, and has since been reaccredited twice (most recently in 2012).
 In 2013 the RVC achieved the, currently unique, distinction of being the only veterinary school in the world to hold full accreditation from AVMA, EAEVE, RCVS and AVBC.

 Supporting the Veterinary Profession

-The College's provides support for the veterinary profession through its three referral hospitals, diagnostic services and continuing professional development courses.
+The College's provides support for the veterinary profession through its referral hospitals, diagnostic services and continuing professional development courses.
 The Queen Mother Hospital for Animals is the largest of its kind in Europe, receiving over 8,000 patients each year.